-Dried Tree Fruit is as unique to South Africa as ‘biltong’ and ‘braaivleis’.
+Dried Tree Fruit is as unique to South Africa as biltong and braaivleis.
 In the seventeenth century, the Dutch planted fruit trees at the southern tip of Africa that were then dried for later use.
 The long, dry, and hot South African climate is ideal for this process and dried fruits have now become a cultural food enjoyed by many.

-As the deciduous fruit industry in South Africa has grown and matured, regulations have been introduced for the dried fruit industry and its export.
-In the past, it was overseen by the South African Dried Fruit Council, which, after deregulation of the agricultural industry, was known as the Dried Fruit Technical Board.
+As the deciduous fruit industry in South Africa has grown and matured, regulations have been introduced for the dried fruit industry and its exports.
+In the past, it was overseen by the South African Dried Fruit Council, which, after the deregulation of the agricultural industry, was known as the Dried Fruit Technical Board.
 In 2019, the dried tree fruit industry underwent a further structural change.
-This change led to the incorporation of Dried Tree Fruits (peaches, pears, prunes, apricots, apples, and nectarines) into Hortgro’s service structure – which is based in Paarl.
+This change led to the incorporation of Dried Tree Fruits (peaches, pears, prunes, apricots, apples, and nectarines) into Hortgro’s service structure – based in Paarl.

 Dried Fruit SA

 Dried Fruit South Africa is an industry alliance formed in 2019 to champion the interests of our sector in South Africa and to promote the benefits of all types of dried fruit.
 Because we believe our consumers deserve to know about and enjoy dried fruit’s wholesome goodness.

 Hosted by Dried Tree Fruit and the Canning Fruit Producer's Association 18 August 2021 Presentations available to download: Our Long Walk to Economic Freedom – Prof Johan Fourie (Stellenbosch University) The aim…